Maria Borodakova

 Maria Borodakova (born 8 March 1986) is a volleyball player from Russia, playing as a middle-blocker.
 She was a member of the Women's National Team that won the gold medal at the 2006 FIVB Women's World Championship and the 2010 FIVB Women's World Championship.

 Career

-Maria won the bronze medal and the "Best Best Blocker" award at the 2011-12 CEV Champions League, after her Russian team Dinamo Kazan defeated Italian MC-Carnaghi Villa Cortese.
+Borodakova won the bronze medal and the "Best Best Blocker" award at the 2011-12 CEV Champions League, after her Russian team Dinamo Kazan defeated Italian MC-Carnaghi Villa Cortese.

 Borodakova won the 2014 FIVB Club World Championship gold medal, playing with the Russian club Dinamo Kazan that defeated 3-0 the Brazilian Molico Osasco in the championship match.